claresudbery/clare-wiki-ably/pages/organising/tips/tech/install-mac.md

 This is a slightly abbreviated version for public consumption - the full [Clare version is here](https://github.com/claresudbery/clare-tech/blob/master/organising/private/reinstalling-new-mac.md) (only accessible to Clare).

 Note that this was created purely for me.
-I'm not suggesting these are sensible defaults for anyone else.
+I'm not suggesting these are sensible defaults for anyone else setting up a new Mac / Macbook.

 I've created a [brew script for some of it](#automating-the-installation) but sadly a lot of it is still manual.